Theory of Cost: Money value of inputs is called the cost of production. Let’s discuss.

 However, business decisions regarding production are taken on the basis of the money value of inputs and the money value of output.

-So money value of inputs is called cost of production and money value of output is referred to as sales revenue.
+So money value of inputs is called the cost of production and the money value of output is referred to as sales revenue.

 Theory of Cost: Cost Concepts